2019 Durban Easter floods: Impacted areas

-Flooding, landslides, collapsed buildings and rivers bursting their banks were reported all along the south of Durban, with the hardest-hit areas being uMlazi, eManzimtoti, Chatsworth, Malvern and Queensburgh.
-Other areas affected include Mount Edgecomb and Virginia airport.
+Flooding, landslides, collapsed buildings and rivers bursting their banks were reported all along the south of Durban, with the hardest-hit areas being eMlazi, eManzimtoti, Chatsworth, Malvern and Queensburgh.
+Other areas affected include Mount Edgecombe and Virginia Airport.
 King Shaka International Airport, which is further north, reported lighter rainfall during the period, however, this came days after another storm caused significant infrastructural damage in Ballito, which is roughly 20 km south of Stanger.
 On the south coast, Port Edward recorded, Margate, Pennington and Paddock reported massive rainfall.
 The Eastern Cape was also hard hit, with Port St Johns recording 190mm of rainfall.

 Death toll

 By April 25, 2019, acting KwaZulu-Natal Premier Sihle Zikalala stated in a press briefing that the death toll has been risen from an initial 51, to 70.
 It was also revealed that at least 1000 people have been left displaced following the floods.
 Later on April 25, MEC for Co-operative Governance and Traditional Affairs Nomusa Dube-Ncube said that the death toll had now increased to 85.